Scouting America

 5. Exploration in Lab and Field.
 Do ONE of the following, and share what you learn with your counselor:

-• (a) With your parent or guardian's permission and counselor's approval, visit either in person or via the internet an exploration sponsoring organization (such as The Explorers Club, National Geographic Society, Smithsonian Institution, Alpine Club, World Wildlife Fund, or similar organization).
+• (a) With your parent or guardian's permission and counselor's approval, visit either in person or via the internet an exploration sponsoring organization (such as The Explorers Club, National Geographic Society, Smithsonian Institution, American Alpine Club, World Wildlife Fund, or similar organization).
 Find out what type(s) of exploration the organization supports.

 • (b) With permission and approval, visit either in person or via the internet a science lab, astronomical observatory, medical research facility, or similar site.
 Learn what exploration is done in this facility.